ClusterM/hakchi2/user_mods/retroarch.hmod/readme.txt

   runs "emux_sms" core
 - /bin/snes <rom> <clover_args>
   runs "snes9x2010" core
+- /bin/n64 <rom> <clover_args>
+  runs "mupen64plus" core

+Sometimes default emulator of NES mini is not working with some games when it should.
+So you can just add "--retroarch" command line argument to use RetroArch.

 NES Mini port by madmonkey
 NES Mini shell integration by Cluster